zhengjiesun/zhengjiesun.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic" width="360" height="480">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.
+Here is **Zhengjie Sun (孙正杰)**.

-I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
+Sun, Zhengjie is a Assoc.
+Prof. of the School of Mathematics and Statistics at Nanjing University of Science and Technology.
+Dr. Sun got Ph.D.
+Degree from Fudan University in 2018.
+His researches focus on scattered data approximation, interpolation and quasi-interpolation, meshless methods for partial differential equations.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *zhengjiesun[at]njust[dot]edu[dot]cn*

 ## Academic Background